dourouc05/dourouc05.github.io/software.md

 {% include card_end.html %}
 {% include card_begin.html title="Research-support software" id="research-support-software" %}

+In C++, I contribute to the [OR-Tools](https://or-tools.org) software suite.
+My work focuses on graph algorithms, the routing and the set-covering solvers.

-I developed or significantly contributed to the following Julia packages when working on the previous packages:
+In Julia, I developed or significantly contributed to the following Julia packages when working on the previous packages:

 * [NonsmoothOptim.jl](https://github.com/dourouc05/NonsmoothOptim.jl) for nonsmooth optimisation, especially subgradient method and bundle method
 * [Kombinator.jl](https://github.com/dourouc05/Kombinator.jl) for combinatorial optimisation: exact and approximation algorithms and linear-programming formulations for several combinatorial problems